St4NNi/jam-rs/README.md

 Commands:
-  sketch  Sketch one or more files and write the result to an output file dist    Estimate containment of sequences against a database stats   Display statistics about a sketch database help    Print this message or the help of the given subcommand(s)
+  sketch  Sketch one or more files and write the result to an output file dist    Estimate containment of a (small) sketch against a subset of one or more sketches as database.
+Requires all sketches to have the same kmer size stats   Display statistics about an LMDB database help    Print this message or the help of the given subcommand(s)

 Options:
   -t, --threads <THREADS>  Number of threads to use [default: 1] -f, --force              Overwrite output files
-  -s, --silent             Silent mode, no output to stdout -h, --help               Print help
+  -s, --silent             Silent mode, no (additional) output to stdout Only errors and output files will be printed -h, --help               Print help
   -V, --version            Print version
 ```